firefly-iii/docs/docs/docs/how-to/firefly-iii/advanced/authentication.md

 # How to use different authentication

-By default, Firefly III uses the "eloquent" driver that allows users to register and login locally.
+By default, Firefly III uses a basic system that allows users to register and login locally.
 This is based on the user's email address.

 See also [how to make Firefly III multi-user](../features/multi-user.md).